-Most listings are in the $30's per square foot per year.
-The Chino region is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $13 per sqft per year.
-That's a 64% rise in rent.
+On average, listings lease in the $30's per square foot per year.
+The Chino region is seeing a decrease in rates.
+In the last 3 months, the median rate decreased $3 per sqft per year.
+That's a 9% decrease in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Chino submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted region.
+Compared to the rest of the Metropolitan Los Angeles market, the Chino region has smaller rates, so you should have no trouble finding a great deal in this undervalued submarket.

-In the last 90 days, 3 listings have come on the market, which means new availabilities most likley are leasing quickly.
+In the last 90 days, 10 listings have been made available, which means new availabilities most likley are going fast.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.
+About 60% of the office spaces in the Chino are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 11,050 sqft, there are still 0 spaces below 2,000 sqft.
-Most buildings in this area are around 1 floors.
-Most buildings in this market were built in 2003 and are Class A.
+The standard measurement for office space in this area is around 2,270 sqft.
+Most properties in this area are close to 1 floors.
+Most buildings in this area were built in 2003 and are Class A.